glella/primes/README.md

 -----------------------------------------------

 I like Go's simplicity.
 Crystal is simpler and faster.
 Swift very nice to work with.
-V is not there yet.
+V is not there yet but fun to use.
+Cannot think of a reason to use Zig - C replacement?
+I have Rust for that and is much more mature and robust in every sense plus faster and safer.

 Language of choice: Rust -> gives you control and clarity of what you are doing, it has a very helpful compiler, awesome tools, great libraries, very straightforward memory model that helps you to avoid many errors, no significant runtime, good documentation and helpful community.
 When programs compile they run with no runtime surprises.
 It is fast and efficient and keeps on improving at a fast pace.